Aha43/Hit/README.md

 What to notice in above example code:
 * The `UseAs` attribute says this test implementation is used to realize a test named *CreateItem*.
 * Since a `followingTest` argument is not passed to the `UseAs` attribute (next code snippet will show use of this) the test named *CreateItem* will be the first test in a *test run*.
 * Dependency injection pattern can be used to inject parts of the system being tested.
-Here the repository implmentation specified by the interface `IItemRepository` is injected.
+Here the repository implementation specified by the interface `IItemRepository` is injected.
 It is the case for all the [test classes](https://github.com/Aha43/Hit/tree/main/sample_system_src/Items.HitIntegrationTests/TestsImpl) in this example [integration test project](https://github.com/Aha43/Hit/tree/main/sample_system_src/Items.HitIntegrationTests) that they get injected the repository to test like this.
 * Tests communicate state through a *world* object.
 In this example tests read from the *world* what is to be expected before the test and write what to be expected after the test to the *world* object.
     * This example uses [ItemCrudWorld](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorld.cs) as the *world* type.
     * Test implementers must implement an `IWorldProvider` to provide *world* instances to the test framework, the sample system's integration test uses [ItemCrudWorldProvider](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorldProvider.cs)
-* HIT does not provide an assert library, thats been done, I like [Shouldly](https://github.com/shouldly/shouldly).
+* HIT does not provide an assert library, that's been done, I like [Shouldly](https://github.com/shouldly/shouldly).

-The next code snippet shows implmentation of tests that test reading of items from repositories:
+The next code snippet shows implementation of tests that test reading of items from repositories:
 ```csharp
 [UseAs(test: "ReadItemAfterCreate", followingTest: "CreateItem")]
 [UseAs(test: "ReadItemAfterUpdate", followingTest: "UpdateItem")]